usnistgov/FIPS201/_FIPS201/authentication.md

 Zone 10F
 : Agency, Department, or Organization

+Zone 11F
+: Agency Seal

 Zones 14F and 19F
 : Card Expiration Date

 Zone 15F
 : Color-Coding for Employee Affiliation

+The PIV Card may also have several optional components on the back (see [Section 4.1.4.4](#s-4-1-4-4)) that support visual identification and authentication, if present:

 Zone 1B
-: Agency Card Serial Number (back of card)
+: Agency Card Serial Number

 Zone 2B
-: Issuer Identification Number (back of card)
+: Issuer Identification Number

-The PIV Card MAY also bear optional components, some of which include the following:

-Zone 11F
-: Agency Seal

 Zone 5B
-: Physical Characteristics of Cardholder (back of card)
+: Physical Characteristics of Cardholder

-Zone 3F
-: Signature

-When a cardholder attempts to pass through an access control point for a federally-controlled facility, a human guard SHALL perform visual identity verification of the cardholder, and determine whether the identified individual should be allowed through the control point.
+When a cardholder attempts to pass through an access control point for a federally-controlled facility, a human guard SHALL perform visual identity verification of the cardholder and SHALL determine whether the identified individual should be allowed through the control point.
 The following steps SHALL be applied in the visual authentication process: